RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate student of political science at ETH Zurich under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
-Between February and September 2022 I will visiting the [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) at UC Berkeley.
+I am currently visiting the [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) at UC Berkeley until September 2022.

-My dissertation is is part of the ERC-founded [NASTAC](https://icr.ethz.ch/research/nastac/) project and uses quantitative data to study the origins of nationalism in Europe.
+My dissertation is is part of the ERC-founded [NASTAC](https://icr.ethz.ch/research/nastac/) project and uses systematic quantitative data to study the origins of nationalism across 1750 to 1945 Europe.
+I investigate the role of warfare and state-building in the emergence and diffusion of nationalist publications and political claims.
-I am interested in the study of state and nation-formation, discrimination, as well as ethnic and party politics.